mdeblaauw/lightSwitcher/README.md

 8. copy dictionary snowboy/resources to your project dictionary (This dictionary contains the hot word models).
 9. copy file "snowboydecoder.py" and "demo.py" from "snowboy/examples/Python3/snowboydecoder.py" to your project dictionary.
 10. You can now test snowboy by running "demo.py sources/models/snowboy.umdl" in command line.

+## Install AWS Lex bot

+We use Lex for speech-to-text and intent classification.
+Other models are possible, such as speech-to-text models from Azure or Google cloud.
+However, you need to model the intent classification yourself.
+For example, a simple implementation is using regex.

+These are the steps to install the Lex bot:

+1. bla
+2. bla